|

 not surrender him to the desires of his foes.
 Psalm 41:1-2

-One summer evening my wife was away, and I
+One summer evening my wife was away, and I was frolicking on

-heard an unusual series of banging thuds.
-We looked at each other
+series of banging thuds.

-sight.
-A Columbian man
+What I saw made a strange sight.
+A Columbian man was ramming

-tree outside our apartment.
+our apartment.
+I

-oak, and then back the truck up and strike it again.
+then back the truck up and strike it again.

-I told
+I told myself

-and expected him to eventually stop.
+expected him to eventually stop.
 But as I time went on I

 realized he planned to continue this nonsense.
 I asked God to protect me